Spunk-Technologies/spunk/README.md

 ## Goals

 - Static site generation as much as possible
+- "Nice" developer experience
+- Performance at build time and run time
 - Have an easily attainable Chrome Lighthouse 100% performance score for all use cases
 - Server side rendering in any environment (Edge, Serverless, and Self-hosted)
 - Keep source code small, simple, and easy to understand